 MBA Graduates Command a Salary Premium in the Hiring Market

 Earning an MBA brings several advantages, not the least of which is enhanced earning potential.
 For decades, MBA graduates have successfully converted the skillsets and networks they developed as a part of their business school experience into higher starting salaries.
-New findings from GMAC’s 2018 Corporate Recruiters Survey show that this year’s MBA graduates will continue to command a salary premium relative to direct from industry hires and bachelor’s degree hires.
+New findings from the Graduate Management Admission Council’s™ (GMAC™) annual Corporate Recruiters Survey show that this year’s MBA graduates will continue to command a salary premium relative to other new hires.

 Are you ready to increase your salary with an MBA?
 Take your career to the next level by exploring the programs at more than 1,600 business schools using School Search and book your testing date for the GMAT exam—the most widely used assessment for MBA admissions for more than 60 years.